 The Volume Weighted Moving Average (VWMA) indicator measures the mean of closing prices over a given period while considering volume data.
 It can be used to determine the average price of a traded security over a specific period and offer trading signals.

 In this article, you will find how to use and trade the VWMA indicator.
-We’ll help you find out the strategies you can deploy, and examples of how to use it.
-So let us explore this indicator and discover what makes it unique.
+We’ll help you find the strategies you can deploy and provide examples of how to use them.
+So, let us explore this indicator and discover what makes it unique.

 Here’s what a simple MA indicator looks like on a price chart: